google-research/text-to-text-transfer-transformer/README.md

 {'inputs': 'translate German to English: Das ist gut.', 'targets': 'That is good.'}
 ```

-In additonal to text preprocessing, you can also use one or more **token preprocessors** to modify the inputs post-tokenization.
+In additon to text preprocessing, you can also use one or more **token preprocessors** to modify the inputs post-tokenization.
 We implemented our unsupervised pre-training objectives using these token preprocessors.

 We provide many predefined preprocessors in `t5.data.preprocessors`, but you may also define your own.